campusdomar/PuMuKIT1/doc/UserGuide.md

 #### <a name="categories">2.2.2.3.
 Categories</a>

-The areas of knowledge tag allows you to catalogue multimedia objects depending on the defined categories.
+The "areas of knowledge" tag allows you to catalogue multimedia objects depending on the defined categories.
 You can add, edit and delete categories at any time through this module.
 Knowledge areas are divided in domains.
 A multimedia object can be catalogued in more that one knowledge area at the same time.

 In the interface, where you can observe an entry for each type of area, there are two lists; the second one with all knowledge areas of this type and the first one with the areas in which the multimedia object is catalogued.
 If you want to catalogue a multimedia object in a specific area, you just have to select it in the second list and click on the arrow which points to the first list.
 If you want to change the catalogue of a multimedia object, you have to do the opposite.
 To increase the speed of cataloguing, the previous process can be simplified in making double click in the area.